 Create Characters with These Fiction Writing Exercises

-You can use these exercises all by themselves–create a character just for fun, and who knows?
+These fiction writing exercises are designed to help you create characters…and who knows?
 Maybe one of these exercises will lead to your next big writing project.
-Or you can use them to develop a character for a story you’re already working on, but keep in mind that the story itself often shapes characters, so be flexible and allow your character to change with the story.
+Or you can use these exercises to develop a character for a story you’re already working on, but keep in mind that the story itself often shapes characters, so be flexible and allow your character to change with the story.
 In other words, you don’t have to stick to the profile you’ve created for your character.

 1. Character Backstory